NicoHerrig95/Penguin-classification-algorithms/README.md

 **penguins_datawrangling.R**: The datawrangling script loads and manipulates the penguin data set and predicts the sex of penguins for several observations where this feature is latent with a kNN algorithm.
 The script generates the final data set **penguins_sex.csv** which contains 342 observations.

 **penguins_species_classification.R**: The main script contains the classification algorithms as well as a basic explanatory data analysis to give an overview about the data set.
 The trainset / testset split in the script is the default 80/20.
 Further, the script provides a model assessment for each algorithm through the `confusionMatrix` function.

+## Results
-The accuracy values of each algorithm tested is put out as a .csv file **results_accuracy.csv**.
+The accuracy values of each algorithm can be found in the **results_accuracy.csv**. file.